 Ormat has entered geothermal resources leases with government entities, such as the Bureau of Land Management (BLM) in the U.S., entailing the right to conduct geothermal development and operations on government-owned or naturally protected lands.
-These leases legally require us to conduct operations in stances, we consume water resources directly from local water sources.
+These leases legally resources.
+In very rare circumstances, we consume water resources directly from local water sources.
 However, our interaction with such water sources is usually managed directly through our engagement with a local water utility.